Ability to Concentrate Isn't What It Used to Be

 So, with all this stress and a culture that thrives on short takes, can we concentrate?

-One reason people have trouble concentrating may be too much television.
+One reason people have trouble concentrating may be too much screen time.
 When a brain

 is battered by so much stimulation, it's hard to concentrate on just 1 thing.
 Some

 experts have pointed out that a child's attention span is now about 7 minutes — the

 length of time a program runs before a commercial break.
 In Europe, by contrast, attention